 On the Other Side of Yes

-Moses said at first, “Who me?
-Lord, there must be some mistake.”
 The same “Yes” is required of you and me.
-When we say “Yes” to the Lord for a stretching assignment, then we grow the most.
-One sure call that we all have is to make disciples of the nations.
-But we often say, “Who me?
+We grow the most when we say “Yes” to the Lord for an assignment that stretches us.
+One sure call that we all have is the call to make disciples of the nations.
+But we often respond as Moses did, “Who me?
 Lord, there must be some mistake.”

 Nelson is the generic Evangelical baby-boomer.
 Born in 1946, raised in the C&MA and attended Urbana ’67 in college.
 He holds an MS degree in Chemical Engineering and worked in R&D positions in American industry for 33 years.
 Nelson is an inventor with formal training in methods of creative problem-solving.
 He was a founding elder at Walnut Hill Community Church in Bethel, CT (1982) and served in many leadership capacities of what is now one of the largest Evangelical churches in New England.
 In 1998 Nelson founded the Finishers Project, now MissionNext, and serves in program development.
 Locally he attends a Torah study and is chairman of the town sewer commission to serve among unchurched leaders.